-Online coursework is provided by SJCSD and can also be offered by approved providers including, but not limited to, Beacon, NEFEC/FDLRS and the Schultz Center.
+Online coursework is provided by SJCSD and can also be offered by approved providers including, but not limited to Beacon, NEFEC/FDLRS, and the Schultz Center.
+FOR CTE Teachers ONLY, courses may be completed through FACTE.
+Please note that there may be limitations to the types of coursework we can accept from these outside vendors.
+Information on the Professional Development Webpage should be considered prior to registering.

 Participants in coursework delivered by providers other than Beacon, NEFEC/FDLRS and the Schultz Center should receive pre-approval for coursework from the Professional Development Department at least two (2) weeks prior to the start of the course.
-The participant will need to include course provider information and a course description or syllabus.
+The participant will need to include course provider information and a detailed course description or syllabus showing evidence of actual learning time.
 Upon course completion, participants must submit a certificate of completion (including hours of participation) to the Professional Development Department.